More than half a million doses of Pfizer vaccine have arrived in New Zealand ahead of the Covid vaccine rollout for children.

-From Monday, January 17, children aged 5-11 years old will be eligible to receive the paediatric formulation of the Pfizer vaccine.
+From Monday, January 17, children aged 5-11 years old will be able to receive the paediatric formulation of the Pfizer vaccine.

-“It’s recommended that these are given at least eight weeks apart, although the interval can be safely shortened to a minimum of 21 days if needed,” says a spokesperson.
+“It’s recommended that these are given at least eight weeks apart, although the interval can be safely shortened to a minimum of 21 days if needed.

 “A parent, caregiver or legal guardian will need to accompany the child to their immunisation appointment and provide consent for them to be vaccinated.”